tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 ++++++++++++++++++++++++++++

 * waptconsole : Added a page to show packages install status summary (merge) of all selected hosts, grouped by package,version,install status, with count of hosts.
   Context menu allow to apply selectively the pending actions.
-On enterprise, one can apply safely (only packages for which there is no running process on client side)
+On enterprise, one can apply safely the updates (only packages for which there is no running process on client side)

 * Prevent users from saving a host package if targeted host(s) do not accept their personal certificate.
 (Checked on waptconsole when editing / mass updating host packages, and on server when uploding packages)

-  The personal certificate file (.crt) must contains first the personal certificate, followed by the issuer CA certificates to rebuild certificate chain.
+  The personal certificate file (.crt) must contains at first the personal certificate, followed by the issuer CA certificates, so that wapt can rebuild certificate chain and check intersection with host's trusted certificates.

 Important note about SSL client side authentication
 +++++++++++++++++++++++++++++++++++++++++++++++++++